BSSE23105/Student-Management-System/README.md

-`Create`: Add a new student via the “Add Student” form `Read`: View and search students on the “Student List” page `Update`: Edit any student’s details or their grades `Delete`: Remove a student from the list
+`Create`: Add a new student via the “Add Student” form `Read`: View and search students on the “Student List” page `Update`: Edit any student’s details or their grades `Delete`: Remove a student from the list.